 The University reserves the right to alter or withdraw Pensions Plus as it sees fit or as required to comply with legislative changes.
 Withdrawal or amendment of Pensions Plus will not affect your membership of USS.
 If you do not wish to participate in Pensions Plus but wish to remain in the pension scheme please contact the Pensions Team who will provide you with a non-participation form.

 Information regarding pension scheme membership can be found on the Pensions pages of the University's website.
-Full information regarding USS can be found on the USS website - www.uss.co.uk appointment although there will be an expectation to work at such other places as required in the course of employment.
+Full information regarding USS can be found on the USS website - www.uss.co.uk

 7. PLACE OF WORK AND RESIDENCE